Loring Air Force Base: Current status

 Loring AFB was set to close as a result of the 1991 Base Realignment and Closure Commission, officially closing on 30 September 1994.
 Immediately, Limestone was decimated.
 The population of Limestone dropped 76%, from 10,000 to 2,000, in the six years following the base's closure.
 Regional economic activity was severely lowered, as 19% of the local economy was related to Loring Air Force Base.

 One of the more immediate ideas for redevelopment of the base was to turn it into a federal prison, something which had been done previously at the former Carswell AFB in Texas when the Federal Medical Center, Carswell was opened on its grounds.
-Many other former Air Force facilities have had prisons opened up on their grounds as well.
-From the outset, there was some reluctance in the town about creating a prison culture in Limestone, but this was lessened once the government decided that it did not want to build a federal prison on the grounds of the former air base.
+Many other former Air Force facilities have had prisons opened on their grounds as well.
+From the outset, there was some reluctance in the town about creating a prison culture in Limestone, but this was lessened once the government decided not to build a federal prison there.

 In 1998, the former base was considered for inclusion on the National Register of Historic Places, as previous studies had found that 88 buildings were eligible for inclusion on the list, including the base's arch hangar.

 In 1997 the rock band Phish held a two-day concert dubbed The Great Went, taking place on 16 and 17 August.
-The world's largest fire truck hosed down thousands of fans as they arrived Saturday morning, and on Sunday morning, approximately 1,100 people posed nude as part of a fifty-state tour by photographer Spencer Tunick.
-Phish was the only band that played the main stage, performing seven sets of music over two nights, including a late night disco set at 2:30 AM featuring all four members on keyboards.
+The world's largest fire truck hosed down thousands of fans as they arrived Saturday morning, and on Sunday morning, approximately 1,100 people posed nude as part of a 50 state tour by photographer Spencer Tunick.
+Phish was the only band that played the main stage, performing seven sets over two nights, including a late night disco set at 2:30 AM featuring all four members on keyboards.
 The Bangor Symphony Orchestra performed Debussy and Stravinsky during the afternoon of the second day, accompanied by a glider pilot who soared above the audience.
 75,000 people attended, making the event Phish's largest concert up to that point, and the top-grossing rock concert in the United States in the summer of 1997.
 Fans camped out onsite in tents and RVs, making Limestone the largest city in Maine over the weekend.